rclone/rclone/docs/content/docs.md

 ### --config=CONFIG_FILE ###

 Specify the location of the rclone config file.
-Normally this is in your home directory as a file called `.rclone.conf`.
-If you run `rclone -h` and look at the help for the `--config` option you will see where the default location is for you.
+Normally this is in your home directory as a file called `.rclone.conf`, or `.config/rclone/rclone.conf`.
+If you run
+`rclone -h` and look at the help for the `--config` option you will see where the default location is for you.
 Use this flag to override the config location, eg `rclone --config=".myconfig" .config`.